The Exhibition

 Text

-The exhibition contextualizes the work of these two protagonists for the first time on the basis of their textile collection, which have been preserved at the institute Collection and Archive of the University of Applied Arts Vienna in the form of two omnibus volumes.
-These feature multicolored, hand-crafted pieces of knit, embroidered, or lace clothing and fragments woven in regionally specific patterns, originating from anonymous creators of the rural regions of Bohemia, Moravia, Dalmatia, Galicia, Lodomeria, or Bukovina, but also South and East Asia.
+As one of the first women in Central Europe ever to receive a professorship, Rothansl taught artists such as Friedl Dicker-Brandeis, Elisabeth Karlinsky, Vally Wieselthier, and Emmy Zweybrück in the field of textile techniques.
+Stoisavljevic trained as a graphic designer and enamel artist at the Vienna School of Arts and Crafts and was active early on in the Secession milieu, contributing to the journals Die Fläche (The Surface) and Ver Sacrum.
+The exhibition contextualizes the work of these two protagonists for the first time on the basis of their textile collections, which have been preserved at the Collection and Archive of the University of Applied Arts Vienna in the form of two omnibus volumes.
+These feature multicolored, hand-crafted pieces of woven, knit, embroidered, and lace clothing and fragments in regionally specific patterns, originating from anonymous creators in the rural regions of Bohemia, Moravia, Dalmatia, Galicia, Lodomeria, and Bukovina, but also South and East Asia.

 Program